GeoscienceAustralia/ga-aem/README.md

 The majority of the development for this project was carried out by the authors whilst employed at Geoscience Australia.
 A significant part of the development was however carried out as part of a Geoscience Australia-CSIRO placement.
 The CSIRO Deep Earth Imaging Future Science Platform (DEI-FSP), CSIRO Discovery Program and CSIRO Research Office is acknowledged for funding and facilitating that placement.

 ## Pre-built Windows binaries
-For Windows users whom do not wish to compile the programs themselves a package of pre-built Windows binaries are available to be downloaded from GitHub [*here*](https://github.com/GeoscienceAustralia/ga-aem/releases/tag/v2.0.0-Release-20240424).
+For Windows users who do not wish to compile the programs themselves a package of pre-built Windows binaries are available for download from GitHub [*here*](https://github.com/GeoscienceAustralia/ga-aem/releases/tag/v2.0.0-Release-20240424).
 - Although the pre-built Windows package does not require compiling, it will require the installation of some third-party dependencies.
 See the section on [*third party software dependencies*](#third-party-software-dependencies) for details.
 - Then, once installed you will need to set or modify the user's *`PATH`* (and possibly *`GDAL_DATA`* and *`PROJ_LIB`*) environment variables.
 These may be set in the user's environment or using the example `ga-aem_vars.bat` batch file, which will probably need to be modified depending on which versions of, and where, you install ga-aem and the third-party packages.
 - See [*scripts/ga-aem_vars.bat*](scripts/ga-aem_vars.bat) and [*scripts/test_ga-aem_paths.bat*](scripts/test_ga-aem_paths.bat) for guidance on setting Windows environment variables for ga-aem.